Dan Rather: From Dallas CBS news director Eddie Barker

 In the aftermath of the Kennedy assassination while Rather was a Dallas reporter, he interviewed a minister, who said some local schoolchildren had cheered upon learning of the President's shooting.
 The Associated Press later confirmed the story.
 A teacher at the school backed up the Rather story, confirming that some students at the school had cheered at the principal's news about Kennedy.
-Eddie Barker, local Dallas-area news director for CBS, said that Rather had in fact been aware that the children were merely happy about being sent home early, and they had not been given a reason for early school closure (Barker's children attended the school, as he informed Rather).
-He stated that Rather had deliberately misrepresented the facts by indicating that the children were happy about the shooting.
+Eddie Barker, local Dallas-area news director for CBS, claimed that the children were merely happy about being sent home early, and he also claimed that they had not been given a reason for early school closure (Barker's children attended the school).
+Barker alleged that Rather had deliberately misrepresented the facts by indicating that the children were happy about the shooting.
 Barker attempted to fire Rather, but was overruled by the national CBS News management.